sg893052/sonic-buildimage/release_documents/SONiC-User-Manual.md

 1. Connect to switch via serial console.

-  **Note**: By default, the SONiC console baud rate is 9600.
+  **Note**: The default console baud rate for supported platforms are 115200.
 You may need to change the baud rate in case you cannot see anything from the console after reboot.

 1. (Optional) Some switches may come with a NOS which will require you to uninstall the existing NOS first before you install SONiC.
 To do so, simply boot into ONIE and select `Uninstall OS`: